Bayesian conjugacy in probit, tobit, multinomial probit and extensions: A review and new results: Conjugacy via unified skew-normals

+The above discussion further suggests that different forms of prior information can be included via \eqref{eq11}.
+Since multivariate normal distributions are special cases of SUNs, all non-informative, weakly informative and informative priors relying on Gaussians \citep[e.g.,][]{zellner1986assessing,Gelman2008,chopin_2017} can be employed by letting $\bar{n}=0$, and suitably specifying $\bxi$ and $\bOmega$.
+The possibility to include skewness further allows the incorporation of additional prior information by letting $\bar{n}>0$ and choosing appropriate values for the parameters $\bDelta$, $\bgamma$ and $\bGamma$, keeping in mind the corresponding role in the generative process that leads to the prior density in \eqref{eq11}.
+Key examples of priors of potential interest in this context, which belong to the SUN family, are univariate skew-normals \citep{azzalini1985} for each coefficient $\beta_j$, $j=1, \ldots, \bar{p}$, or multivariate skew-normals \citep{AZZALINI_dellaValle_1996,azzalini1999}, extended multivariate skew-normals \citep{arnold2000,arnold2002} and closed skew-normals \citep{gonzalez2004,gupta2004} for the entire vector $\bbeta$.
+Among such options, independent univariate skew-normals are a convenient choice that easily allows to elicit skewness information for each $\beta_j$, $j=1, \ldots, \bar{p}$ via a single and interpretable parameter.

-As clarified in Section~\ref{sec_3.2}, these conjugacy properties are also beneficial for posterior inference.
-Recalling \citet{ARELLANO_VALLE_2006,azzalini2010prospective,gupta2013some,azzalini_2013}, and \citet{arellano2021} \textsc{sun}s share a number of common properties with multivariate Gaussians.
-These include closure under marginalization, linear combinations and conditioning, along with the availability of closed--form expressions for the moment generating function and additive representations via linear combinations of multivariate Gaussians and truncated normals.
-Due to \textsc{sun} conjugacy shown in Theorem~\ref{teo1}, all these properties can facilitate point estimation, uncertainty quantification, model selection and prediction under the \textsc{sun} posterior associated with the general likelihood in \eqref{eq1} which encompasses the models in Sections~\ref{sec_2.1}--\ref{sec_2.4}, thus providing important advancements for a broad class of models, under a similarly wide family of priors that extends multivariate Gaussians.
-Key examples of priors of potential interest which belong to the \textsc{sun} family are univariate skew--normals \citep{azzalini1985} for each coefficient $\beta_j$, $j=1, \ldots, \bar{p}$, or multivariate skew--normals \citep{AZZALINI_dellaValle_1996,azzalini1999}, extended multivariate skew--normals \citep{arnold2000,arnold2002} and closed skew--normals \citep{gonzalez2004,gupta2004} for the joint vector $\bbeta$.
+As clarified in Section~\ref{sec_3.2}, the SUN properties are also beneficial for posterior inference.
+Recalling \citet{ARELLANO_VALLE_2006,azzalini2010prospective,azzalini_2013}, and \citet{arellano2021} SUNs have a number of properties in common with multivariate Gaussians.
+These include closure under marginalization, linear combinations and conditioning, along with the availability of closed-form expressions for the moment generating function, and additive representations via linear combinations of multivariate Gaussians and truncated normals.
+Due to the SUN conjugacy proved in Theorem~\ref{teo1}, all these properties can facilitate point estimation, uncertainty quantification, model selection and prediction under the SUN posterior associated with the general likelihood in \eqref{eq1} which encompasses the models in Sections~\ref{sec_2.1}--\ref{sec_2.4}.
+This provides important advancements for a broad class of models, under a similarly wide family of priors beyond Gaussians.